ajoythomas/eleventy-netlify-boilerplate/pages/home.md

 navtitle: Home
 ---
 # 🎉 Happy Birthday Sinuhe! 🎉
-### Those big boy product management pants fit you well!
+### You're lookin' sharp in those big boy product management pants.
+Bravo!

-Sinuheg.com is now yours! you didn't ask for it, but we gave it you anyway just like all the responsibilities at work.
+Sinuheg.com is now officially yours!
+You didn't ask for it, but we gave it you anyway ... just like all the responsibilities at work.
 Well, it is yours for at least a year, after that for a low price of $9.99/year you can continue to keep it.

 And always remember, with big boy pants comes big boy responsibilities!
+Thanks for all that you do.

+Love,
+Tech Team

 <!--